-“Microsoft Monday” is a weekly column that focuses on all matters Microsoft.
-This week, “Microsoft Monday” features news approximately a prime Windows 10 upgrade warning and password coverage change, the rebranding of Bing Ads, the $1 trillion milestones, and more!
+“Microsoft Monday” is a weekly column that focuses on all matters of Microsoft.
+This week, “Microsoft Monday” features news about a prime Windows 10 upgrade warning and password coverage change, the rebranding of Bing Ads, the $1 trillion milestones, and more!

 Major Windows 10 Upgrade Warning